manell0/couronne/README.md

 # Couronne
-## A site where you can record matches played against your friends.
+### A site where you can record matches played against your friends.
 And Couronne takes care of the rest.

 ![The Markup from responsive design](static/readme-resources/responsive.jpg)

-## Milestone project 4 (Code Institute)
+## Project Milestone 4 (Code Institute)

 This is a medium advanced website that has most of the features needed to make the website feel comfortable and easy to navigate.